OGGM/oggm/docs/ice-dynamics.rst

 (hence the name).
 The strong advantage of this method is that the numerical equations are the same for *any* bed shape, considerably simplifying the implementation.
-Similar to the "diffusion approach", the model is not mass-conserving in very steep slopes ([Jarosch_etal_2013]_).
+Similar to the "diffusion approach", the model is not mass-conserving in very steep slopes [Jarosch_etal_2013]_.

-The numerical scheme implemented in OGGM is tested against A. Jarosch's MUSCLSuperBee Model (see below) and Hans Oerleman's diffusion model for various idealized cases.
+The numerical scheme implemented in OGGM is tested against  Alex Jarosch's MUSCLSuperBee Model (see below) and Hans Oerleman's diffusion model for various idealized cases.
 For all cases but the steep slope, the model performs very well.